 Utilita’s energy is paid for as you go, and can be done in the following ways:

-- My Utilita - My Utilita is the customer portal online that can be accessed by creating an account.
+- - My Utilita - My Utilita is a customer portal online that can be accessed by creating an account.
 Members can sign in via Utilita’s site and top-up using a debit card.

 Utilita also supports payment via BillPay, which is a payment card that is used to pay off outstanding balances on your account.
 It differs from a top-up card in the way it allows you to make payments to reduce any outstanding costs.